sagemath/trac_to_gh/Issue 605.md

 # Issue 605: GMP build -- get the gmp spkg in shape again (in particular, make sure patches are properly applied)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/605

 Original creator: was